- 1. Place plenty of colorful pumpkins outdoors

 It takes some planning, but planting the best trees for fall color really is an outdoor fall decor idea we should all be prioritizing.
-'Trees with berries will not just look beautiful, providing an extra layer of color, but will provide important food through fall for wild birds,' says Homes & Gardens' Gardens Editor Rachel Crow.
+'Colorful trees or trees with beautiful berries will not just look beautiful, providing an extra layer of color, but will provide important food through fall for wild birds,' says Homes & Gardens' Gardens editor Rachel Crow.

-'Trees like the Sorbus (above) have lovely clusters of berries in shades of pink, white, orange, yellow and red, as well as burnished fall foliage.'
+'Trees like Sorbus have lovely clusters of berries in shades of pink, white, orange, yellow and red, as well as burnished fall foliage.'